Amargasaurus

 What made this discovery so amazing is that many of the bones, including the vertebrae, were found in their original locations.
 Some were even still connected to each other.
 Unfortunately, the front part of the skull was not there and parts of the tail were also missing.
 Scientists used their knowledge of other dinosaurs to examine the pieces remaining and realized that they were looking at a new species of Sauropod.

 The official naming and classification came later in the early 1990s.
 Since this initial discovery, no other Amargasaurus specimens have been found.
 Fortunately, scientists can learn a lot about this species, including when and how it lived, by studying the single specimen that they have.
-Because they have only one fossil to study, however, they do not know very much about the various stages of its life.
+Because they have only one fossil to study, however, they do not know very much about the various stages of the dinosaur’s life.

 Extinction